 Evacuation drills are coordinated in collaboration with Human Resources Officer and the Facilities Management team.
-Present at evacuation drills are Human Resources Officer, chosen members of Facilities Management.
+Present at evacuation drills are a Human Resources Officer and chosen members of Facilities Management.

 With one exception, there are no prior notifications of drills.
-However, Human Resources Officer works in coordination with Pacific Union College' Teaching and Learning Center (TLC) so that students with Access and Functional Needs are communicated with prior to any drills and assistance is provided for them as needed.
+However, Human Resources Officer works in coordination with Pacific Union Disabilities Support Services at the Counseling Center so that students with Access and Functional Needs are communicated with prior to any drills and assistance is provided for them as needed.